What’s the cost of insurance for an old house?

 Stay on top of maintenance

-By properly maintaining your property, you can make sure small issues don’t turn into expensive disasters.
-Regularly clear guttering and drains, and check for signs of damp and mould to keep your home in a good state of repair.
+By properly maintaining your property, you could make sure small issues don’t turn into expensive disasters.
+For example, regularly clearing guttering and drains, and checking for signs of damp and mould, could help keep your home in a good state of repair.

 Shop around

-Shopping around is the best way to find better value home insurance.
+Shopping around is the best way to find cheaper home insurance.
 But don’t consider price alone.
 You’ll want to make sure you’re getting a level of cover that suits the needs of an older house.

 How can I compare home insurance for an old house?